Scheduled MonumentsEnglandOtford Palace

 What is Otford Palace?

-Otford Palace is a medieval royal residence located in the parish of Otford in Kent, England.
+Otford Palace is a medieval royal residence located in Otford, Kent, which served as an important possession of the Archbishops of Canterbury from the twelfth century onwards.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005197.

 Who is responsible for protecting Otford Palace?